flyingmachine/nanoc-blog/content/programming/what-a-clojurist-needs-to-know-about-java-and-leiningen-pt1.md

 ---
-title: How Clojure Babies Are Made: a Tale of Leiningen and Java
+title: "How Clojure Babies Are Made: a Tale of Leiningen and Java"
-created_at: Mar 11 23:23:00 -0500 2013
+created_at: Mar 12 23:23:00 -0500 2013
 kind: article
 categories: programming
-summary: A way to avoid namespace collisions.
-draft: true
+summary: Whoa yeah
+additional_stylesheets:
+  - pygments
 ---

 If you're at all like me, the moment you got your first Clojure